-The Department will determine the status of 2 CFR § 200.512 Single Audit reporting compliance as of the application due date, March 10, 2022, by consultation with SCO.
+The Department will determine the status of 2 CFR § 200.512 Single Audit reporting compliance as of each applicant's application due date, by consultation with SCO.
 Jurisdictions that are exempt from filing a 2 CFR §200.512 Single Audit report, because their federal funding falls below the federal threshold, are required to submit a copy of the letter notifying SCO of the exemption status.
 The letter must be included in their HOME application.